 Pursuant to the TCCA, in 2012, FHFA directed us to increase our single-family guaranty fees by 10 basis points and remit this increase to Treasury.
 This TCCA-related revenue is included in "Net interest income" and the expense is recognized as "TCCA fees."
-TCCA fees increased in the first quarter of 2017 compared with the first quarter of 2016 as our book of business subject to the TCCA continued to grow.
+TCCA fees increased in the second quarter and first half of 2017 compared with the second quarter and first half of 2016 as our book of business subject to the TCCA continued to grow.
 We expect the guaranty fees collected and expenses incurred under the TCCA to continue to increase in the future.